Ditch the wires with these Qi car chargers

 Magnets and Qi together: iOttie iTap 2 Wireless Magnetic Qi Wireless Charging Air Vent Mount

 There are a few Qi magnetic mounts on the market right now, but most use thin magnetic rings that are supposed to sit perfectly around your phone's Qi coils.
 But those seldom work.
-Instead, this mount has you place a much stronger rectangular magnetic plate below the Qi coils, so that there's less chance of interference.
+Instead, this mount has you place a much stronger rectangular magnetic plate below the Qi coils so that there's less chance of interference.

 Sensors and magnets and springs

-The biggest differentiators when picking your Qi car charger are going to be how the mount attaches to your car and how the mount grips your phone.
-If you prefer a no-nonsense mount that uses the standard springs, then the iOttie Easy One Touch Wireless is a great choice.
-It's a bit bulky in the dashboard-style, but it has a suction cup to easily stay on your window or dash so long as it's not a ridiculous temperature out.
+The biggest differentiators when picking the best wireless car charger are going to be how the mount attaches to your car and how the mount grips your phone.
+If you prefer a no-nonsense mount that uses the standard springs, then the iOttie Wireless Car Charger is a great choice.
+It's a bit bulky in the dashboard style, but it has a suction cup to easily stay on your window or dash so long as it's not a ridiculous temperature out.
 Plus, the spring mounts tend to last well over a year before wearing out.

 If you want to go a little more new-school, the Squish Wireless Car Charger and its gravity grip are excellent so long as you mount your phone vertically.
 This bundle has the benefit of having both the air vent mount and dash/window mount options right there in the box.
 I prefer the air vent models because they tend to fit a wider array of vehicles.
 Plus, the air from the AC blows over the mount and your phone, which helps keep them cool as wireless charging generates some heat.